 Advised: Origin is rounded to pixel size precision

-There are several packages available that correctly allow you to meet these requirements.
+There are several packages available that allow you to meet the requirements stated above.
 Below are some examples using GDAL.

 Change the directory to the location of your raster file (use for example